Romani people in Bulgaria: Overview

-In Bulgaria, Romani are most commonly referred to as Tsigani (цигани, pronounced [tsiɡəni]), an exonym that some Romani resent and others embrace.
+In Bulgaria, Romani are most commonly referred as Tsigani (цигани, pronounced [tsiɡəni]), an exonym that some Romani resent as derogatory and others embrace.
 The form of the endonym Roma in Bulgarian is romi (роми).
 They are generally younger, according to the 2011 census they make up 10.2% of the population aged up to 9 years, on a note 14.9% of the total age group being non-respondents.

-In Bulgaria Roma are discriminated: 59% to 80% of non-Roma have negative feelings towards Roma.
+In Bulgaria Roma are disliked: 59% to 80% of non-Roma have negative feelings towards Roma.

 Roma constitute the majority of prison population according to self-identification of inmates, with 7000 prisoners (70%) out of 10,000 in total.
 According to 2002 data, the poverty rate among Romani is 61.8%, in contrast to a rate of 5.6% among Bulgarians.
 In 1997, 84% of Bulgarian Romani lived under the poverty line, compared with 32% of ethnic Bulgarians.
 In 1994, the poverty rate of Romani was estimated at 71.4%, compared with 15% for Bulgarians.
-The unemployment rate of non-Romani in Bulgaria was 25%, while of the Romani it was 65% in 2008, for instance in neighbouring Romania and Hungary the Romani had much lower unemployment rates - 14% and 21% respectively.
-In 2016 only 23% of the Romani in Bulgaria are employed.
-The unemployed enjoy more financial aid than other citizens, especially for children, which may have prompted the higher birth rates of the Romani.
+The unemployment rate of non-Romani in Bulgaria was 25%, while of the Romani it was 65% in 2008, for instance in neighbouring Romania and Hungary the Romani had much lower unemployment rates—14% and 21% respectively.
+In 2016 23% of the Romani in Bulgaria are employed.
+The unemployed receive more financial aid than other citizens, especially for children, which may have prompted the higher birth rates of the Romani.

 In 2011 the share of Romani with university degree reached 0.3%, while 6.9% have secondary education; the same share was 22.8%/47.6% for Bulgarians.

 The Bulgarians are more negative towards the Romani than the Turks, with 30-50% rejecting various interactions and friendship with Romani.
 Although only 25% of Romani parents object to their children to be married with a Bulgarian and a Turk, only 4% of the Bulgarians and 6% of the Turks would marry a Romani person.
 Romani are avoided by the majority traditionally, especially for marriage, however, there are ethnically mixed people with Gypsy and Bulgarian or Turk parents who are called жоревци "zhorevtsi" (from the common name George).

-Its more in common that a Muslim Roma Man married a Bulgarian or Turk woman, while a Muslim roma woman married a Non romani Muslim Man.
+It is more common for a Roma Man to marry a Bulgarian or Turk woman, than for a Roma woman to marry a non-Romani Man.

 Bulgaria participates in the Decade of Roma Inclusion, an international initiative to improve the socio-economic status and social inclusion of Roma, with eight other governments committing themselves to "work toward eliminating discrimination and closing the unacceptable gaps between Roma and the rest of society".
 The rights of the Romani people in the country are also represented by political parties and cultural organizations, most notably the Civil Union "Roma".
-Noted Roma from Bulgaria include musicians Azis, Sofi Marinova and Ivo Papazov, surgeon Aleksandar Chirkov, politicians Toma Tomov and Tsvetelin Kanchev, footballer Marian Ognyanov, and 1988 Olympic boxing champion Ismail Mustafov.
+Famous Roma from Bulgaria include musicians Azis, Sofi Marinova and Ivo Papazov, surgeon Aleksandar Chirkov, politicians Toma Tomov and Tsvetelin Kanchev, footballer Marian Ognyanov, and 1988 Olympic boxing champion Ismail Mustafov.